ccastelli1994/DataAnalysis3/Assignment2/Part1_modelling/01_airbnb_datacleaning.md

 ### Accommodates nr

-We include it as categorical, with linear fit
+We include it as numerical, with linear fit

 ``` r
 ggplot(MIQ1_db,aes(x= accommodates , y = price_ln)) +